 This isn't to say Jordan was perfect.
 His famous quote regarding failure reiterates that:

 "I've missed more than 9,000 shots in my career.
 I've lost almost 300 games.
 Twenty-six times, I've been trusted to take the game winning shot and missed.
 I've failed over and over and over again in my life.
 And that is why I succeed."

 Taking the game-winner requires confidence.
 Making it takes balls.
-That's why he’s regarded by many as the greatest player ever.
-Jordan had that courage at 19 years old and throughout his NBA career.
+That's why the Charlotte Hornets chairman is regarded by many as the best player ever.

 To have that courage, you can't be afraid to miss.